vjoel/tupelo/README.md

 **Tupelo will always have this limitation.** It is essential to the design of the system.
 By accepting this cost, we get some benefits, discussed in the next section.

 The message sequencer is also a SPoF (single point of failure), but this is not inherent in the design.
 A future version of tupelo will have options for failover or clustering of the sequencer, perhaps based on [raft](http://raftconsensus.github.io), with a cost of increased latency and complexity.
+(However, reduncancy and failover of *application* data and computation is supported by the current implementation.)

 There are some limitations that may result from naive application of tupelo: high client memory use, high bandwidth use, high client cpu use.
 These resource issues can often be controlled with [subspaces](doc/subspace.md) and specialized data structures and data stores.
 There are several examples addressing these problems.